New York City Guide

 via Magnolia Bakery

-When it comes to must-try NYC foods, you may have noticed that breakfast foods are fairly limited, and that’s because New Yorkers already have two perfect breakfast options: bagels and BECs.
-The BEC — bacon, egg and cheese — is a reliable staple in the New York diet, ideal for curing hangovers or Sunday breakfast in the park.
+When it comes to must-try NYC foods, you may have noticed that breakfast options are fairly limited, and that’s because New Yorkers already have two perfect staples: bagels and BECs.
+The BEC — bacon, egg and cheese — is a reliable staple in the New York diet, ideal for curing hangovers or for Sunday breakfasts in the park.

 Bodega | Multiple Locations | $